Indiana Jones Venice locations

 And I hate arrogant men.

-When I finally found the ‘Hotel Danieli’ and circuited it by all accessible means of direction, I figured out the very different panoramic views, vary from the movie scenes.
-The movie background gives us a distanced panoramic view over a tower, which has a lot in common equally with two towers in Venice: Chiesa di San Pantalone and San Sebastiano.
-Both in-fact towers are far apart from the ‘Hotel Danieli’ and we should keep in mind that the film crew had only one shooting day in Venice.
+When I finally found the ‘Hotel Danieli’ and circuited it in all accessible directions, I found different panoramic views varied from the movie scenes.
+The movie background gives us a distant panoramic view over a tower, which has much in common with two towers in Venice: Chiesa di San Pantalone and San Sebastiano.
+Both towers are far apart from the ‘Hotel Danieli,’ and we should remember that the film crew had only one shooting day in Venice.
 The most probable explanation involves Elstree Studios as the indeed set of the scene in Elsa’s room.
-A window view was created as a means of combining the closer perspective objects, such as flower pots and the background, only based on Venice panorama.
+A window view was created by combining a closer perspective of objects, such as flower pots and the background, based only on the Venice panorama.

 HOTEL DANIELI Venice.
 Indiana Jones movie locations